Saif1231231/SE-Coursework/README.md

 # UniShared - Ridesharing Platform

 UniShared is a ridesharing platform designed for university students and drivers.
-It allows students to find, book, and manage rides, while drivers can offer rides and manage their schedules.
+It allows students to find, book, and manage rides, while drivers can offer rides and manage their databse schedueles

 ## Quick Start Guide